adhishthite/ocloc/README.md

 - Enable progress bar: `--progress` (shows a spinner and counts)
 - Verbose logging: `-v` (repeat up to `-vv` for more detail)

+How to add a new language

+- Add an entry to `src/languages.rs` with `name`, `extensions`, `line_markers`, and optional `block_markers`.
+- If the language uses HTML-style comments (e.g., Markdown, SVG, XML), set `block_markers: Some(("<!--", "-->"))`.
+- Add or update tests:
+  - Detection: extend `languages.rs` tests to cover new extensions.
+  - Analysis: add a unit test in `analyzer.rs` for comment/blank/code classification.
+- Run `cargo test`, `cargo fmt`, and `cargo clippy -- -D warnings`.
+- Update the Supported Languages list above if user-facing.